Are you looking for that perfect smile? Read on to learn about achieving excellent dental health with these tips.

 9. Drink Enough Water

-10. Cut Down Sugary Foods & Starches
+10. Cut Down on Sugary Foods & Starches

 Consuming too much sugar can cause teeth cavities.
 Common foods that can cause tricky oral health issues include:

 According to WHO, you should limit your intake of sugars to 10% of your daily calories.
 If you lowered this to 5%, it would even further reduce the risk of dental issues like cavities.